maoxuli/netb/README.md

 # NetB

-C++ Socket API, Base and Blocks for Network Programming
+Base and Blocks for Network Programming

 ## Versatile and Flexible